Skip to content

 vegetarian, lactose

-To render a label, you must use the localize filter.
-The below will render the label for the templates configured locale (for sv_SE it would render Ointressant).
-If there is no label for the template locale, it falls back to the default language of the application.
+The below example will render the labels with the templates configured locale.
+If there is no label for the configured locale, it falls back to the default language of the application.

 {{ deal.company.buyingstatus | localize }}